Myriopteris gracilis: Description

 There are typically 3 to 10 pairs of pinnae, which are narrowly to broadly deltate in shape.
 At the base of each pinna, the dark color of the costa continues into the pinna base; there is no distinct joint between stalk and leaf.
 The basal pinnae are slightly smaller than the pair just above them.
 The upper surfaces of the costae (pinna axes) are brown for most of their length.
 The pinnulets are round or slightly oblong in shape with a beadlike appearance, the larger ones measuring about 1 to 3 mm across.
 The blade tissue is pale green.
 The upper surface of the leaf has at most a sparse covering of hairs and can be glabrescent (almost free of hair), while they form a dense covering on the lower surface.
 The leaf hairs are long, segmented, white to brown or reddish-brown, curved but not intertwined.

 On fertile fronds, the edge of the leaf folds under to form a false indusium from 0.05 to 0.25 mm wide.
 The tissue of the false indusia is only weakly differentiated from that of the rest of the leaf blade.
 Beneath the false indusia, the sori are more or less continuous around the margins of the beadlike segments.
 They tend to be hidden more by the dense hairs than by the folded margin.
 Each sporangium contains 32 spores.
 Individual sporophytes are apogamous triploids, with a chromosome number of 2n = 90.

+It may be confused with M. parryi in California, due to the presence of hairs, but the hairs are thinner and sparser in M. gracilis and its ultimate segments are smaller.